The Log-Convex Density Conjecture and vertical surface area in warped products: Minimization of vertical surface area in warped products

 \section{Minimization of vertical surface area in warped products}

-Proposition \ref{pro:Conformal-To-Simple-Basic} is a well-known result. \begin{prop} Let $M$ be an $n-$dimensional riemannian manifold equipped with metric $dm^{2}$, continuous surface density $\Phi_{S}$, and continuous volume density $\Phi_{V}$.
-There exists a continuous conformal change of metric on $M$, $d\tilde{m}^{2}$, and a positive continuous function, $\Psi$, such that the volume and surface area of a region in $M$ with metric $dm^{2}$ and densities $\Phi_{V}$ and $\Phi_{S}$ is the same as the volume and surface area of the same region in $M$ with metric $d\tilde{m}^{2}$ and simple density $\Psi$. \end{prop} \begin{proof} Take $d\tilde{m}^{2}=\left[\left(\frac{\Phi_{V}}{\Phi_{S}}\right)dm\right]^{2}$ and $\Psi=\frac{\Phi_{S}^{n}}{\Phi_{V}^{n-1}}$. \end{proof} One consequence of Proposition \ref{pro:Conformal-To-Simple-Basic} is that when considering the isoperimetric problem in a manifolds with density one can always reduce to the case of simple density.
+Proposition \ref{pro:Conformal-To-Simple-Basic} is a well-known result. \begin{prop} Let $M$ be an $n-$dimensional Riemannian manifold equipped with metric $dm^{2}$, continuous surface density $\Phi_{S}$, and continuous volume density $\Phi_{V}$.
+There exists a continuous conformal change of metric on $M$, $d\tilde{m}^{2}$, and a positive continuous function, $\Psi$, such that the volume and surface area of a region in $M$ with metric $dm^{2}$ and densities $\Phi_{V}$ and $\Phi_{S}$ is the same as the volume and surface area of the same region in $M$ with metric $d\tilde{m}^{2}$ and simple density $\Psi$. \end{prop} \begin{proof} Take $d\tilde{m}^{2}=\left[\left(\frac{\Phi_{V}}{\Phi_{S}}\right)dm\right]^{2}$ and $\Psi=\frac{\Phi_{S}^{n}}{\Phi_{V}^{n-1}}$. \end{proof} One consequence of Proposition \ref{pro:Conformal-To-Simple-Basic} is that when considering the isoperimetric problem in a manifold with density one can always reduce to the case of simple density.
 One can also always make a similar change of coordinates in order to work with volume density or surface density.
 This reduction, however, does not in general preserve the structure of a warped product, as clarified by the following example: \begin{example} Let $X$ be a Riemannian manifold with metric $dx^{2}$ and $Y$ a Riemannian manifold with metric $dy^{2}$, and let $g$ be a positive continuous function on $X$.
 We examine Proposition \ref{pro:Conformal-To-Simple-Basic} in the case where $M$ is the warped product $X\times_{g}Y$ with metric $dm^{2}=dx^{2}+(g(x)dy)^{2}$ and continuous product densities $\Phi_{S}^{X}\Phi_{S}^{Y}$ and $\Phi_{V}^{X}\Phi_{V}^{Y}$.
-The new metric is given by and thus $M$ with metric $d\tilde{m}^{2}$ is no longer necessarily a warped product of $X$ and $Y$ even after conformal changes of metric in $X$ and $Y$.
-However, if instead we only move the $X$ component of the densities into the new metric on $M$ then we can absorb this factor into the metric on $X$ and the warp factor $g(x)$ in order to obtain a new space given by a warped product $\tilde{X}\times_{\tilde{g}}Y$ (the tilde denoting the change of metric on $X$ and the change of the warp factor $g$) with surface and volume densities differing only in their $Y$ component and such that surface areas and volumes of regions are the same as in the original warped product $M$.
-In particular, if $\Phi_{S}^{Y}=\Phi_{V}^{Y}=1$ then this new space is a warped product with simple density.
+The new metric is given by